 Make an appointment with your doctor and dentist, ideally about 6-8 weeks before your planned trip.
 An appointment with a doctor is highly recommended for people with any medical problems or chronic deceases in order to make sure that you enjoy your trip.
 Consult with your doctor on your current health conditions, obtain needed routine vaccines and get enough of your prescribed medicines (in the case of chronic diseases).
 Do not forget to attend your yearly check-up with your dentist or gynecologist before the trip.
-It is hard to find in Central Asian food that is made for allergic people, so if you have a gluten or lactose intolerance or some other kind of allergy, bring all the needed medicine for your trip.
+It is hard to find in Central Asian food that is made for people with allergies, so if you have some other kind of allergy, bring all the needed medicine for your trip.

 There are no required vaccinations for Central Asia but always consult with your doctor in case there are differences for you personally.

-Here is a list of the vaccinations recommended for travelers to Central Asia by the World Health Organisation (WHO): Adult Diphtheria & Tetanus, Hepatitis A & B, Measles, Mumps & Rubella, Polio, Typhoid, Varicella, Meningitis, Rabies, Tick-borne Encephalitis.
+You can look up the list of the vaccinations recommended for travelers to Central Asia by the World Health Organisation (WHO).

 After you check with your doctor, get comprehensive, all-inclusive insurance.
 You should indicate to insurers what kind of diseases you have; otherwise, they will not be covered.

 Be aware that some medications are prohibited from Central Asia, even with a prescription.
 Basically, everything containing morphine is considered to be a drug, so these can lead to detention by police for illegal drug trafficking.
 Please discuss with your doctor what kind of substitutes you can take instead.
 Remember that the medicine should be transported in its original package.
 Check the list below with your doctor and if you have more questions, do not hesitate to contact us.